 - 2. Uninstall your existing AV solution.

-- 3. In the Falcon UI, move all the systems from the "Detection" policy to the "Prevention" policy.
+- 3. In the Falcon UI, move all the systems from the "Detect Only" policy to the "Prevention" policy.

 Key to any AV replacement project is rapid deployment.
 Falcon Prevent makes this easy by having a small installer and providing flexible command line switches.